top of page

 Funding opportunities

 Moor Barton Wilding is managed and run by volunteers.
 The rewilding work that takes place on the land is funded by the camps and courses that we host and by our Higher Tier Stewardship environmental land management agreement.
 The income we generate is never enough to do even half of what we would like to!
-If you're interested in supporting our work financially, please do get in touch.
+If you're interested in supporting our work financially, please get in touch.
 There are lots exciting funding opportunities from as small as buying a few more much needed chain saws to enabling an entire species reintroduction!

 Vision